okitouni/my-website/content/authors/admin/_index.md

 highlight_name: false
 ---
 I am a second year Ph.D. student at the Lab for Nuclear Science and the Statistics and Data Science Center at MIT.
 I am mainly interested in research at the interface between machine learning and physics.
-Problems I work on include AI fairness and interpretability applied to high energy physics physics.
+Problems I work on include AI fairness and interpretability applied to high energy physics.
 I am also interested in geometric learning and graph based architectures to improve our understanding of collider data.
 <!---
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->